dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 ### Import New Routes

 🚀 Now in your `src/server.js` file import our new routes and assign them to handle all `/api/*` routes!
+Nicely organized.

 ```javascript
 //at top of server.js